-Class 40 includes services for the treatment of materials.
-Class 40 includes mainly services not included in other classes, rendered by the mechanical or chemical processing or transformation of objects or inorganic or organic substances.
-This Class includes, in particular:
+Class 40 includes services for the treatment of materials, mainly services rendered by the mechanical or chemical processing or transformation of objects or inorganic or organic substances.
+This class includes, in particular:

-BIOENERGY (manufacture of bio-fertilizers), USPET (food canning), REDSOUL (custom motorcycle production) are all good examples of Class 40 marks.
+BIOENERGY (manufacture of bio-fertilizers), USPET (food canning), and REDSOUL (custom motorcycle production) are all good examples of Class 40 marks.

-You would NOT use Class 40 if you were registering repair services (Class 37 - Construction and Repair Services).
+Note that you would not use Class 40 if you were registering repair services (see Class 37 - Construction and Repair Services).

 A specimen for service must show use of the mark in a manner that would be perceived by potential purchasers as identifying the applicant's services and indicating their source.
 Where the mark is used in advertising the services, the specimen must show an association between the mark and the services for which registration is sought.
 A specimen that shows only the mark, with no reference to the services, does not show service mark usage.